Geostartico/Trusted-list-browser/documentation/tests.md

 # Test docs

-This document is intended as a summary of the tests methods and results, more information is stored inside the internal folders of the [documentation folder](.) and the "__test__" folders inside each module
+This document is intended as a summary of the tests methods and results, more information is stored inside the internal folders of the [documentation folder](.) and the "__tests__" folders inside each module

 ### System testing